 This use case is about Tom and his pet dog Jerry.
 Jerry is a new family member of Tom’s.
 For safety reasons, Tom bought Jerry a smart collar that is very simple.
-It only support ranging service (only response) to make sure that Tom can find Jerry with his phone or his drone that support initiating the ranging service.
-Tom charges the smart collar weekly, and that is sufficient to ensure responses, whenever Tom seeks to find Jerry by initiating the ranging service.
+It only support ranging service (only response) to make sure that Tom can find Jerry, for example, with his phone or his drone, or via the smartphones of the friendly volunteers, that support initiating the ranging service.
+Tom can charge the smart collar weekly, and that is sufficient to ensure responses, whenever Tom seeks to find Jerry by initiating the ranging service.

 One day, Tom took Jerry out for a walk in a park.
 As a young puppy, curious Jerry got overly excited and ran to chase after a pitchy barn swallow.
 Soon Tom lost sight of Jerry and Jerry does not seem to return any time soon.
 Tom called Jerry but heard no answers.
 The park is too large for Tom to search every corner on foot.
-Considering Jerry might run away over a long distance, and worried that Jerry might even end up a stray dog, Tom decided to use drone to find Jerry immediately.
+Considering Jerry might run away over a long distance, and worried that Jerry might even end up a stray dog, Tom decided to find Jerry immediately.